Dmtry32/Jenkins_Ansible-projet/README.md

 ## Introduction
 #### In my example, I have created a very simple Ansible file which will install a webserver, and patch your box.
-This is used in a YouTube video to demonstrate ansible tower.
 ---
 ## Pre-Requisites:

 1. Install ansible.
-2. Watch my YouTube Video
+2. Install pip3